5 great walks in Adelaide that aren’t the Waterfall Gully to Mt Lofty Trail

 If you’re looking for some peace and quiet on your next walk and want to escape the crowds, here are some alternatives – in the Mt Lofty area and well beyond:

 1. Crafers to Mount Lofty Link Trail

-This 4.5 km trail links Crafers to Mount Lofty via Cleland Conservation Park's fire trails and some newly created walking trails, which means there’s no road walking involved.
+This 4.5 km trail links Crafers to Mount Lofty via Cleland National Park's fire trails and some newly created walking trails, which means there’s no road walking involved.

 This trail has only been around for a few years and will take you approximately the same time as the popular Waterfall Gully-Mt Lofty trail, however the terrain is more undulating than steep.

-You’ll enjoy making your way through the bushland of Cleland Conservation Park – and you’ll experience the same high when you reach the summit.
+You’ll enjoy making your way through the bushland of Cleland National Park – and you’ll experience the same high when you reach the summit.